Child Visa

 • Permanent Residency: The child will be granted permanent residency, allowing them to live in Australia indefinitely.

-• Work and Study: Once the child has permanent residency, they can work and study in Australia.
+• Work and Study: Additionally, with permanent residency, the child is eligible to work and study in Australia.

-• Medicare Access: The child will have access to Australia’s public healthcare system, Medicare.
+• Medicare Access: Moreover, the child will have access to Australia’s public healthcare system, Medicare.

-• Pathway to Citizenship: Permanent residency provides a pathway to Australian citizenship after meeting residency and other requirements.
+• Pathway to Citizenship: Consequently, permanent residency can lead to Australian citizenship after meeting the necessary requirements.

 How We Can Help

-At A Square Migration Services, we specialize in helping families reunite through the Child Visa application process.
-We provide expert guidance at every step, ensuring that the process is smooth and efficient.
-Our services include:
+At A Square Migration Services, we specialize in reuniting families through the Child Visa process.
+Therefore, choosing the right consultant makes all the difference.

-• Assessing Eligibility: We evaluate the child’s circumstances and help determine the most suitable visa subclass.
+• Assessing Eligibility: To begin with, we assess the child’s circumstances to find the most suitable visa subclass.

-• Document Preparation: We assist in gathering and organizing all necessary documents for the application.
+• Document Preparation: Then, we assist in collecting and organizing all required documents.

-• Ongoing Support: We provide continuous support throughout the application process, from initial consultation to visa grant.
+• Ongoing Support: Finally, we continue supporting you throughout the journey—from the initial consultation to visa approval.

 Reunite Your Family in Australia

 If you're ready to bring your child to live with you in Australia, A Square Migration Services is here to assist.
-Our team of experts will guide you through the entire visa application process, ensuring a seamless experience for your family.
+As a result, our guidance ensures a smooth and successful application process for your family.

-Contact us today to begin your child visa application.
+Contact us today to begin your child visa application and take the first step toward reuniting your loved ones.